rsksmart/lumino/docker/docs/create-rif-comms-config.md

 }
 ```

-You can customize everything but be aware that these properties are relative to the docker container.
+You can customize everything but be aware that these properties are relative to the docker container, if
+you edit the port configuration remember to update that in the `docker-compose.yml` file to expose those ports.

 **IMPORTANT: the config file needs to be saved with name server.json5**